Sucerquia/myutils/doc/modules/bash_rsts_doc/compute_forces.rst

    .. line-block::

-      This tool computes the forces in all chk files and store them in a directory called forces.
+      This tool computes the forces in from a chk file.
+The output replaces the string 'conopt' for 'forces'.

         -c  run in cascade.
         -f  <chk file> of the configuration that you want to compute the forces.

+        -v  verbose.
         -h  prints this message.